 One modern dental procedure rapidly rising in popularity for those who need artificial teeth is implant restoration.
 If you are considering implants, you may have some questions about the procedure and the terminology.
 Here is a brief look at implants that will hopefully answer many of your questions and concerns.

 A dental implant is a metal tooth "root" that anchors a tooth-colored crown to your jaw.

-If you are in need of an implant, it is important to take into consideration that the term "implant" may only refer to the artificial tooth root that anchors the crown, and not actually the crown itself.
+If you are in need of a tooth implant, it is important to take into consideration that the term "implant" may only refer to the artificial tooth root that anchors the crown, and not actually the crown itself.
 This implant anchor is typically made of titanium and mounted into your jawbone to hold the visible crown in place.
-This is often also referred to as an "implant supported crown."
-There are a number of different types of often less than affordable artificial teeth (called prostheses), such as crowns, bridges, and dentures, that can be mounted onto implants.
+This is often referred to as an "implant supported crown."
+There are a number of different types of often less than affordable artificial teeth (called prostheses), such as crowns, bridges and dentures, that can be mounted onto implants.

 There are primarily three different types of implants.

 There are three components of implant restoration.
 To insert an implant in your mouth, a dentist uses an implant post (the metal tooth root), an abutment (the stump of the crown prosthesis), and the crown itself.
 Your dentist will mount the crown atop the abutment.

 Full Mouth Implants.
 If all of your teeth need to be replaced, a complete implant-supported denture may be your best option.

 Partial Implants.
 If you need just several teeth replaced, a partial implant procedure can help.